TripsJ/breakEnforcer/README.md

 While this could have been implemented as a simple method i opted for the class implementation for 3 reasons.

 1. It makes the project.py easier to read cause NasaApiCaller.get_json is fairly obvious even if you dont know the details

 2. It makes it easier to retrieve and modify the url of the api, should that ever change

-	3. It will allow with little effort, to add more apis to provide different images. since that was out of scope, i decided against implementing an abstract super class but i might do that in the futur
+3. It will allow with little effort, to add more apis to provide different images.since that was out of scope, i decided against implementing an abstract super class but i might do that in the futur

 ### the project.py file